 You'll need certain documents to do this:

 - If your children have another guardian, or someone else shares custody of them with you, bring a letter from that person that says they give you permission to take the children out of Canada.
-The government of Canada website recommends that you use their form.
+The government of Canada website recommends that you use their consent letter.

 - If your children don't have another guardian, bring legal documents that prove you don't need to ask anyone if you can travel with them on your own.
 For example: